About Your Appointment

 How do I obtain C-Pap/Bi-Pap equipment?

-If C-Pap/Bi-Pap equipment is prescribed by your physician, our staff will work with you and a DME (durable medical equipment) company to get that equipment set up.
+If C-Pap/Bi-Pap equipment is prescribed by your physician, our staff will work with you and a durable medical equipment company to get that equipment set up.

 Do PCCA Sleep physicians see children?

-All PCCA Sleep physicians are capable of providing adult studies.
-We are able to perform pediatric studies on individuals who are 5 years of age and older if the physicians deem it necessary.
-Provisions will be made for the parent to accompany and spend the night with the child.
+Our Sleep physicians are capable of providing adult studies and pediatrics over 14 years of age.
+Provisions will be made for the parent to accompany and spend the night with anyone under the age of 18.